Sarcoma Program

 Sarcomas that arise in the bone (osteosarcoma, Ewing’s sarcoma) and muscle (rhabdomyosarcoma) are the most predominant in children.
 Survival rates for children with sarcomas have remained stagnant for the last four decades.
 Curative treatment, effective in 70 per cent of patients, often has lifelong negative impacts.
 Our sarcoma program includes both clinical and discovery research projects utilizing a broad range of patient tissue, in vitro and in vivo preclinical models, and techniques.

-The Victorian Paediatric Cancer Consortium (VPCC) Sarcoma program, led by Hudson Institute’s Dr Jason Cain, is focused on finding molecular signatures that predict a child’s response to therapy, their risk of metastasis and their potential survival outcomes.
+The Victorian Paediatric Cancer Consortium (VPCC) Sarcoma program, led by Hudson Institute’s Associate Professor Jason Cain, is focused on finding molecular signatures that predict a child’s response to therapy, their risk of metastasis and their potential survival outcomes.
 Identifying these factors would enable clinicians to stratify children’s risk in the future, and then adapt therapies to minimise side effects and improve overall outcomes.

-As a Research Group Head in the Centre for Cancer Research, Dr Cain leads research mainly on paediatric sarcomas (malignant rhabdoid tumours and osteosarcomas), diffuse midline gliomas and lung adenocarcinoma (LUAD).
+A/Prof Cain leads research mainly on paediatric sarcomas (malignant rhabdoid tumours and osteosarcomas), diffuse midline gliomas and lung adenocarcinoma (LUAD).
 Learn more about VPCC Sarcoma program.

 Our sarcoma research projects